scala notes

 - one example

-definition; For abstract method, it may be implemented by both concrete method definitions and concreteval
+valdefinition; For abstract method, it may be implemented by both concrete method definitions and concretevaldefinitions. initializing abstract vals

 //anonymous class